tdube2014/Flow-Image-SOPs/Readme.md

    **PROs**
   - Many different types.
   - Holds position well.
-  - Some versions allow for up and down angle and left to right adjustment.
+  - Some versions allow for up and down angle and left to right adjustment.<br>
    **CONs**
   - If the version is adjustable, care needs to be taken to make sure it is always in the same orientation after maintenace or download.